• Skip to primary navigation

 Why Air-Conditioners Should Be Cleaned

 Air-Conditioners need to be cleaned on a regular basis.
-There benefits include health, efficiency and longevity.
-In this brief article, we demonstrate the two reasons why this is essential, provide (pretty unpleasant) images of air-conditioners which we have cleaned.
+The benefits of regular cleaning include health, efficiency of operation, and longevity of the unit.
+In this brief article, we expand on this to explain why regular cleaning is essential, and provide some (pretty unpleasant) images of air-conditioners which we have cleaned.
 If you need help with an air-conditioning solution including a clean and service, please contact our team:

 Why Air-Conditioners Should Be Cleaned